dotnet/docs/docs/framework/common-client-technologies/creating-the-gamepiece-class.md

 ## Class Constructor
  The constructor for the **GamePiece** class accepts the following parameters:

--   A <xref:T:Microsoft.Xna.Framework.Graphics.SpriteBatch> type.
-The reference passed here is assigned to the private member `spriteBatch`, and is used to access the [SpriteBatch.Draw](xref:Overload:Microsoft.Xna.Framework.Graphics.SpriteBatch.Draw) method when the game piece renders itself.
-In addition, the <xref:P:Microsoft.Xna.Framework.Graphics.GraphicsResource.GraphicsDevice> property is used to create the <xref:T:Microsoft.Xna.Framework.Graphics.Texture> object associated with the game piece, and to obtain the size of the view port in order to detect when the game piece encounters a window boundary so that the piece can bounce.
+-   A [SpriteBatch](/previous-versions/windows/xna/bb199034%28v%3dxnagamestudio.41%29) type.
+The reference passed here is assigned to the private member `spriteBatch`, and is used to access the [SpriteBatch.Draw](/previous-versions/windows/xna/bb196426%28v%3dxnagamestudio.41%29) method when the game piece renders itself.
+In addition, the [GraphicsDevice](/previous-versions/windows/xna/bb197338%28v%3dxnagamestudio.41%29) property is used to create the [Texture](/previous-versions/windows/xna/bb199375%28v%3xnagamestudio.41%29) object associated with the game piece, and to obtain the size of the view port in order to detect when the game piece encounters a window boundary so that the piece can bounce.

 -   A string that specifies the file name of the image to use for the game piece.